msanatan/python-pygame-speed-dating/loops.md

 ```

 ### Exercises 2
-1. Write a function 'guess num' that creates a random number between 1
+1. Write a function `guess_num` that creates a random number between 1
     and 10 then asks the user to enter a number within that range.
 If the
     number is smaller or larger the user will be notified accordingly.
 The user
     can only enter if the number entered is correct.
-2. Write a function the 'print until odd' that prints out the elements of a list
+2. Write a function `print_until_odd` that prints out the elements of a list
     but stops if the current number is odd.
 If it prints out every element of
     the list then display a congratulatory message.
 If if finds an odd number,
     tell the user that one was found and exit the loop.